ESG Reporting – How EV Charging Can Accelerate Your ESG Scores

 One critical part of the Environmental pillar of ESG is having a low carbon footprint.
 Reducing your carbon emissions in your operations can elevate your company’s ESG profile.
 There are many ways to scale commercial EV charging.
 You may consider investing in workplace charging stations, which can be made available to the public as well as your employees.
 Or you may plan to transition your company fleet to electric vehicles and install the EV infrastructure needed to sustain the new fleet.
 You can also install EV charging stations solely for your customers and reduce carbon emissions that way.

-Whichever EV charging infrastructure you choose, there will be added economic benefits outside of your ESG rating.
+Whichever EV charging infrastructure you choose, there will be added benefits of installing EV charging stations outside of your ESG rating.
 You’ll attract more customers, build customer loyalty, stand out from competitors, put your business on the map, attract and retain employees, increase your property value, and collect carbon credits among many other benefits.

 Achieving Your ESG Goals with WattLogic